LagoVista/docs/Messaging/TypeSystem/StatesAndEnums.md

 When creating a State Set you define the name of your state and a [key](../../Topics/Keys.md).

+Also when creating your State Set you have the option of adding enum (or integer values) to your states, this is done with the **Require Enum** property of the state set.
+These enum values are useful (especially in binary protocols) if your device messages sent integer values rather than text to identify certain states or conditions.

 ### States
 When you define the States that make up a State Set you need to define the following values: